sassoftware/sas-trustworthy-ai-life-cycle/website/docs/2-document-project.md

 ## 2.4 Data engineer prepares documentation

 ### 2.4.1 Document bias assessment variables
 **Data engineer**: Document variables that will be used to identify or assess bias in the data or models.
-Bias assessment variables help identify unacceptable, systematic differences between subpopulations.
+Bias assessment variables help identify unacceptable, and systematic differences between subpopulations.

 > <br></br>
 > <br></br>